TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

         ..  card-footer:: :ref:`Learn about Fluid and Templating <t3sitepackage:fluid-templates>`
             :button-style: btn btn-secondary stretched-link

+    ..  card:: :ref:`TypoScript setup <t3sitepackage:typoscript-configuration>`

+        Theoretically you could put all TypoScript into one big file and it would work fine.
+But you have better overview if you split it up in multiple files ordered by purpose.
+We import all TypoScript files from a folder using wildcards after this step.

+        ..  card-footer:: :ref:`Automatically import TypoScript files <t3sitepackage:typoscript-configuration>`
+            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Content mapping <t3sitepackage:content-mapping>`

         Here we explain the purpose of backend layouts.
 Additionally we